v9n/epiphy/README.md

 wheel was created.
 More than that, my bad code will not be able to make it to Lotus::Model.

+# Philosophy

+Does basic thing well and leave complex query to RethinkDB.

+RethinkDB query is very good.
+By wrapping an ORM around it, we can destroy the joy of using ReQL.
+I only want to do basic thing with RethinkDB, the complex query should be done use ReQL.
+The result of query is converted back to an entity of an array of entity when possible.

+# API

-It delivers a convenient public API to execute queries and commands against a database.
+RethinkDB  delivers a convenient public API to execute queries and commands against a database.
 The architecture eases keeping the business logic (entities) separated from details such as persistence or validations.

 It implements the following concepts: